 Neon Sign: A sign using electrified, luminous tube lights that contain rarefied neon or other gases.
+This definition also includes all colored luminous tube lights regardless of method of illumination.

 Pier sign.
 A sign that is mounted on a freestanding pole or other support so that the bottom edge of the sign face is seventy-eight (78) inches or more above grade.